teozoia/CHIP9/README.md

 #### Implementation, data driven programming with jump tables

-As you can see from the previous section of code there are a lot of difference instructions, compiled as raw byte in the rom file; another observation is that not all instruction have the same length for example some of that needs to read parameters (next bytes).
-Here comes _data driven programming_, as explained in a interpreted emulator (like this) we want perform different operation based on the data just readed from the code section and that's exately _DDP_.
-We are in C++, call and external _AWK_ script don't seems to be a good idea, so how can we deal with this?
+As you can see from the previous section of code there are a lot of different instructions, compiled as raw byte in the rom file; not all instruction has the same length, for example, `JMP` needs also to read a parameter (next bytes).
+Here comes _data driven programming_, as explained in an interpreted emulator (like this) we want to perform a different operation based on the data just read from the code section and that's exactly _DDP_.
+In C++ a call to an external _AWK_ script doesn't seem to be a good idea, so how can we deal with this?

-For implementing _DDP_ I use jump tables, an old-school technique to change behavior (direct accessing to a function) based on a choosen parameter.
-In this case I use the _opcode_ to selecting an element of an array of functions, and that functions will be call to execute the operation selected.
+For implementing _DDP_ I use jump tables, an old-school technique to change behavior (direct accessing to a function) based on a chosen parameter.
+In this case, I use the _opcode_ to select an element of an array, the array is an instruction-gate-array, this means that it contains pointer to other functions; so I use the selected function to execute the right operation.
 The next code snipped explain in a little bit better.

 ```c++
 // Cpu.cpp